jintaoyugithub/jintaoyugithub.github.io/source/_posts/git.md

 **git commit -m "message you wanna add"**: try to commit the changes with a message.

-**git remote add origin {remote repo}**: add the github repo addr as the origin in order to push new changes to the remote repo.
+**git remote add origin {link to your repo}**: add the github repo addr as the origin in order to push new changes to the remote repo.

 **git remote -v**: to check any remote repo that I've connoted to this local repo.